Cala Tuent: Location and Description

-The beach has a length of 180 meters, the middle width amounts to 55 meters.
-Flints, stones and small sand surfaces alternate.
-By the elongated water surface of the sea cut a moderate undulation exists within the bay.
+The Cala Tuent lies between the two headlands Morro des Forat and Penyal Foradat.
+The beach of Cala Tuent, the Platja de Tuent, has a length of 180 metres and an average width of 55 metres.
+Pebbles, stones and small sandy areas alternate.
+Due to the elongated stretch of water of the sea inlet, there is moderate wave movement within the bay.
 The water quality is excellent.
-Outside of the marked swimming surface there are colder, partially strong currents.
-The bay is not supervised by rescue floats.
+Outside the marked swimming area there are colder currents, some of which are strong.
+The bay is not supervised by lifeguards.
 Boat traffic is minimal.
-There are some few houses located on the relatively steep hillsides enclosing the bay.
-The hills are mostly overgrown with pine trees where olive trees are located behind the beach.